1bardesign/spline.js/readme.md

 ## Cons:

 - uses arrays as 2d vectors -> gc churn
-- iterative, not analytical -> "not perfect"
+- some functions are iterative, not analytical -> "not perfect"

 # Examples: